 Another thing to consider is in-ear vs. over-ear.
 Good in-ear headsets are comparatively new to the market but have become quite good at blocking sound (typically via active noise reduction).

-Even with advancements, however, over-ear headsets are still generally better at reducing noise in the cockpit.
+Even with advancements, however, over-ear flight headsets are still generally better at reducing noise in the cockpit.
 You may also find over-ear headsets more comfortable when wearing them for long periods of time.

 Good Microphone